jaxrosil/bottelegram/README.md

 !pip install pyperclip
 ```
 You can run it directly from jupyter-notebook/collab or you can run it in your terminal by taking off the exclamation marks.
-It is also important to mention your computer should preferably be with your IDLE screen open only.
+It is also important to mention your computer should preferably be with your IDLE window open only.

 Check on a preview of how it works (click on the image):